ahmetozer/sandal/Readme.md

 # Sandal

-Sandal is a basic, deamonless container system for Linux-embedded systems.
+Sandal is a basic, lightweight container system for Linux-embedded systems.

 This project aims to have a container system which light weight and respects systems disk usage.
 It utilizes the squashfs filesystem as a container image, so you can execute the container directly from the file, and easy to distribute it with portable media.